lelloc/doc-admin/content/ticket-settings/queues.rst

 .. note::

-   If several priorities are added to the system, use the filter box to find a particular priority by just typing the name to filter.
+   If several queues are added to the system, use the filter box to find a particular queue by just typing the name to filter.

-If you change the name of a queue which is used in the system configuration, a validation check will warn you and give you the option to apply your changes now by clicking on *Save and update automatically*, manually make the changes your self by choosing another default later by clicking on *Don't save, update manually* or canceling the action by clicking on *Cancel*.

 .. figure:: images/queue-system-config-validation.png
   :alt: System Queue Validation Check Screen

   System Queue Validation Check Screen

+If you change the name of a queue which is used in the system configuration, a validation check will warn you and give you the following options:

+Save and update automatically
+   Apply the change and also update the affected settings.

+Don't save, update manually
+   Apply the change, but don't update the affected settings.
+The updates need to be done manually.

+Cancel
+   Cancel the action.

 .. warning::